nayelnoorani/build-the-death-star/arrays/minimum-swaps-2/approaches.md

 Conceptually interesting for those familiar with graph theory.
 Works well in identifying the minimal number of swaps by treating the problem as a permutation cycle problem.

+Code in this case looks exactly identical to the cycle detection method, the difference lies only in the conceptual framing

 4. Heap-Based Approach (Less Efficient)
 A heap (min-heap) could be used to extract the smallest element and place it in its correct position in each step.
 However, this approach may not be optimal.